TKTheTechie/candy-trap-web-app/README.md

 1. **MP3 File**: Place an `alarm.mp3` file in the `static/` directory
 2. **Generated Sound**: If no MP3 is found, the app uses Web Audio API to generate alarm sounds

+**Note**: The app automatically handles the correct path for both local development and GitHub Pages deployment.

 ## 🚀 Deployment to GitHub Pages

 The project includes automated GitHub Pages deployment: